Is Your Fantastic Marketing Too Damn Pushy?

 Maybe you’ve heard consumers are in control these days.

-Now there’s a new study done by some brainiacs at the University of Central Florida that proclaims consumers dislike assertive ads.
+Now there’s a new study published by some brainiacs at the University of Central Florida that proclaims consumers dislike assertive ads.

 It’s not too surprising, no one likes being told what to do.

-The interesting part of this new study is consumers especially dislike assertive selling from brands they like and are loyal to.
+The interesting part of the study is consumers especially dislike assertive selling from brands they like and are loyal to.

 Guess it’s like finding out your friend is a creep.